William Fèvre - Chablis 1er Cru Vaillons 2022

 About the wine:

 Tasting note.
-Aromas of herbs and citrus, with that characteristic stony minerality typical of Chablis.
+Aromas of herbs and citrus, with—once again—the distinctive stony minerality of Chablis.
 More intense and slightly riper on the palate than the Montmains.
 Deeper fruit.
-Rounded and more harmonious.
+Round and more harmonious.

 Vinous